6 Ways to Use Garlic to Improve Your Life

 Chlorophyll found in green veggies and herbs is known to facilitate the removal of the allyl methyl sulfide and reduce the garlic smell (8).
 Parsley, fennel seeds, mint, & peppermint among other things are very good at masking this smell.
 Be sure to utilize these in any potent garlic enriched meals or take them directly afterwards.

-The benefit of the strong garlic odor is that it naturally repels mosquitos, ticks and other parasites in and around the body.
+The benefit of the strong odor is that it naturally repels mosquitos, ticks and other parasites in and around the body.
 Large doses of this herb are known to kill internal parasites such as tape worm and strong bacteria and viruses.

 6 Great Ways to Use Garlic:

 1) Use in Your Food

 Dice it up and put in salads, soups, stews and meat dishes for great flavor and health benefits described above.
 This is the most common way to use this fantastic culinary herb.

 2) Put on Warts and Cuts:

 You can also use it on cuts and burns to keep them sterilized.
-You can either use a piece of garlic or a garlic spray – 1 clove of garlic blended with 4oz of water.
+You can either use a piece of garlic or a garlic spray – 1 clove blended with 4oz of water.
 Spray the cut or wound throughout the day.

 3) Natural Pesticide in Your Garden:

 Use garlic in your garden as a natural pesticide.
 Especially good around more tender and vulnerable plants like tomatoes.
 You can blend up 2 cloves in 8 oz of water and put in a spray bottle and spray your plants daily to keep pests off.

 4) Dish Washing and Home Cleaning